Rita Keegan: Somewhere Between There and Here

 Rita Keegan’s first solo exhibition in more than fifteen years features artworks that reflect the intersection of new media experimentation, feminist practice and the Black Arts Movement of the 1980s.

 The exhibition also presents archival material, paintings by Keegan’s uncle Keith Simon and will be accompanied by a series of events.
-Please check back here in the coming months for further information and updates
+Follow us on social media or sign up to receive our monthly newsletters for further information and updates.